ugurrdemirel/wireguard-oracle-cloud-install/README.md

 # WireGuard for Oracle Cloud

+!!!
+IMPORTANT !!!
+As of latest, handshake does not complete.
+I will fix soon. !!!

 Wireguard VPN Setup for Oracle Cloud Instances
 Oracle Cloud instances need some additional configuration to get WireGuard up and running as expected.
 Here is how we do that: